Fernando Cota: Investigation

 Despite their best efforts, the investigators were unable to conclusively link Cota to these murders.
 However, aside from the Zack murder, he has never been eliminated as a suspect in any of them.

 Exhumation of remains

-In August 2025, the United States Senate passed a bill proposed by Texas state senators Ted Cruz and John Cornyn that demanded that Cota's remains be exhumed and removed from the Fort Sam Houston National Cemetery.
+In August 2025, the United States Senate passed a bill proposed by Texas senators Ted Cruz and John Cornyn that demanded that Cota's remains be exhumed and removed from the Fort Sam Houston National Cemetery.
 The bill was proposed after a Change.org petition was filed by a family member of one of Cota's alleged victims.

+The bill was signed into law in December 2025, with the Department of Veterans Affairs scheduled to disinter his remains in 2026.
+On April 27, 2026, his remains were removed from the cemetery.